 Alternatively, a 2:1 in a degree subject related to physics will be considered on a case by case basis.

-An application fee of £40 applies (non-refundable).
+Applications must be made online using King's online application portal and a non-refundable application fee of £40 applies.
 Your application will be assessed by an admissions tutor.
 We will interview applicants at a mutually convenient time where reasonable.

 Any relevant supporting information.